The Learning Deficit Disorders > Dyslexia

 Very few people consider the problems from the child’s perspective.
 In the Paill Spectrum scenario: Yes, the child is not learning, but No it’s not really anyone's fault.
 Furthermore a number of simple strategies can make a big long term difference to the child's success at school, in learning and in reading.

 Some children have severe memory problems.
 Other children have problems recognizing words, have poor spelling and often substitute letters.
-Many children fail to succeed because circumstances do not allow them to succeed.
+Many children fail to succeed because their medical circumstances do not allow them to succeed.

 Dr. Xxxxx : How do I Know if my Child has a Problem?